Brussels Sprouts Salad fills your fork with cancer fighting, energy boosting, fiber-rich foods. Cranberries, nuts, and cheese add deliciousness!

 Disclaimer: This email includes affiliate links, and I could earn a commission if you purchase through these links.
 Please note that I’ve linked to these products purely because I personally use and recommend them and they are from companies I trust.
 There is no additional cost to you.Print

-With cranberries, nuts and cheese this easy, fiber-rich Brussels Sprout Salad fills your fork with healthy, good carbs.
+With cranberries, toasted nuts, and cheese this easy, fiber-rich Brussels Sprout Salad fills your fork with healthy, good carbs.

 - Prep Time: 15 minutes